 Winning a new listing, your instincts are probably to get it communicated to the marketplace as quickly as possible.
 Maybe you’ll do some direct mail, postcards or an email marketing blast to get the word out.
 But as buyers and investors start to make inquiries, you’re going to need a marketing package to communicate the full details of your offering and give your targeted audience the tools they need to begin making a decision.

 A thorough, high-quality commercial real estate marketing package says a lot about you as a company.
 This is the time where you want to consider making an investment in a professionally designed package.
-If you don’t have the resources in-house to do this, a commercial real estate marketing company with a track record of successfully helping their clients can be just the thing you need.
+If you don’t have the resources in-house to do this, a commercial real estate marketing agency with a track record of successfully helping their clients with real estate graphic design and commercial real estate websites.
 A high quality marketing package will increase your chances of actually selling your listing.
 It will also make your company stand apart from the competition by differentiating your brand and clearly presenting your offering.
 In the end though, remember that it’s function and not form that matters most, so be sure to check for these elements in developing your package.

 Overview – This is the first section a prospective party will see, so be sure that it includes a great photo and some high level deal points such as cap rate, price, and the property address.
 Remember the property, not your brokerage, should take center stage here, so make sure it is clearly featured.